-We purchase Carbon Offsets through the Bonneville Environmental Foundation, supporting renewable energy sources (like solar and wind power) to completely offset the annual environmental impact of our business footprint.
+We purchase carbon offsets through the Bonneville Environmental Foundation, supporting renewable energy sources (like solar and wind power) to completely offset the annual operational impact of our business.
 For more information about the Bonneville Environmental Foundation, visit their website.

 We currently have 35 Certified Projects and 16 in progress.

 From volunteering in our communities to actively seeking to increase diversity and opportunity in our profession, Miller Hull is serious about our role in contributing to the social and cultural health of communities through design and practice.
 Read on for a review of some of the ways we commit to social equity within our own business and in our community beyond.

 Pro Bono Design Services

 Since 2005, Miller Hull has participated in the 1+ program donating at least 1% of our collective working hours pro bono every year to non-profit organizations that require but cannot afford architectural services.
 Donating services enables us to share our professional expertise to those in need and who share a common mission supporting progressive environmentalism and social equity focused causes in our community.

 Our commitment to create an equitable workplace and improve our professional industry is guided by these initiatives and certifications.

 We were among the first companies to achieve a JUST label, a social justice transparency platform and disclosure tool developed by the International Living Future Institute.
 The JUST label provides at-a-glance information in key social justice categories, such as diversity, equity, safety, employee benefit, local benefit and community stewardship.
 Using the JUST label as one of our guides, we continue to improve our metrics each year as we work towards a more just workplace for our employees.
 Click here to view our current JUST label, and here to see a progression of our JUST labels in the past.